BMW C1-E Electric Scooter

 From "M.A.H."
-(06/2011): "it is with
+(06/2011): "it

-the often high quality of all, of your editorials.
+mind the often high quality of all, of your editorials.
 I as

 a rider (RT 1200 SE) driver (123 D) and follower of BMW engineering,

 innovative and creative designs; would truly appreciate you

 could pass comments of encouragement to BMW Motorrad, in regards

 to C1 and E-C1 projects, I would love to have the opportunity

 to have one or even two of this very smart scooters, ideally

 with larger capacity power plants and in electric form as well."

-Editor's Note: Not sure if the C1-E will manufacture a version of the Concept
+Editor's Note: Not sure if the C1-E will ever

+a version of the Concept

 C Scooter, which will be for sale to the public.